 A. The process for allegations should be explained in the school’s child protection policy and during intake training.
 Violations of the staff Code of Conduct are grounds for dismissal.
 When an allegation is determined to be credible, the school will generally conduct an internal review or risk assessment.
-This may be done by a senior member of staff, HR professional, or an independent expert or adviser.
+Depending on the severity of the allegation, this may be done by a senior member of staff, HR professional, or an independent expert or adviser.
 During this process the accused is removed from contact with children and may secure their own lawyer.
 A colleague or HR staff member should be designated as a contact for the accused staff member to keep them updated on the review process.
 All accusations, findings, and decisions should be documented and securely retained.

 An HR professional says, “If the staff member has been dismissed for behaving inappropriately with a child follow local laws regarding references.
-Many countries make exceptions to privacy requirements for professionals working with children.
-Contact your accrediting agency for more information about responding to reference checks on dismissed employees.”
+Many countries make exceptions to privacy requirements for professionals working with children and employee contracts can be constructed to permit sharing of unresolved safeguarding concerns.”

 Q. How can we help ensure we’re hiring safely?

 A. Interviewers should have training on behavioral indicators of offenders, high risk applicants, and Values Based Interviewing (VBI) techniques that identify attitudes, behavior and character.
 These include pointed open-ended, behavioral and situational interview questions.
 In addition, question references directly using open-ended and pointed questions such as, would you rehire this person?
 For more information see the guidance in Recruitment Practices.